New Global Guidance on Wasting Treatment Means Greater Opportunities to Reach More Children in Need

-On July 7, 2023, the World Health Organization (WHO) published updated recommendations on how best to treat wasted children as part of a broader guideline update on the Prevention and Management of Wasting and Nutritional Oedema.
-These updated guidelines reflect years of research on more economical and effective ways to provide treatment for wasted children.
+The updated wasting treatment recommendations were released on July 7, 2023, by WHO as part of a broader guideline update on the Prevention and Management of Wasting and Nutrition Oedema.
+These revised guidelines reflect years of research on more economical and effective ways to provide treatment for children suffering from wasting.
 If implemented by national governments and implementing partners, these recommendations offer a path to reach even more children with lifesaving care.

 WHO routinely issues guidelines related to clinical practice or public health policy.
 National governments and implementing partners look to WHO guidelines to inform national policy and practice, and to ensure the most appropriate care and services.
 The guidelines on child wasting inform the delivery of lifesaving care to children suffering from severe malnutrition, including with ready-to-use therapeutic food (RUTF).
-The previous guidelines were issued in 2013.
-But research over the last decade has been transformative, including on:

-These updated guidelines have come at a crucial moment.
+The new wasting guidelines have come at a crucial moment.
 Globally, around 45 million children are currently suffering from wasting.[1]
 Wasted children are 12 times more likely to die than their well-nourished peers, and are at risk for suffering long-term impacts on their health and development that can cause irrevocable damage.
 Over the last three years, COVID-19, the effects of climate change, conflict, the global food crisis, and global economic volatility have made the situation worse for the world’s most vulnerable.
 Earlier this year, five UN agencies released a joint news release calling for urgent action to protect children in 15 countries hit hardest by an unprecedented food and nutrition crisis.

 Four components of the wasting treatment guidelines are striking for their potential impact on vulnerable children: